MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection-rule.md

   - **Query Rule**: a WQL query string or a predefined query saved on the Configuration Manager server

-  - **Include Collection**: a collection whose members will be included in this collection’s membership
+  - **Include Collection**: a collection whose members are included in this collection’s membership

-  - **Exclude Collection**: a collection whose members will be excluded in this collection’s membership
+  - **Exclude Collection**: a collection whose members are excluded in this collection’s membership

 ## Delete collection published data